AdobeDocs/commerce-webapi/src/pages/index.md

 # Commerce Web APIs

-REST, GraphQL, and Getting Started
+The Commerce Web APIs allow you to access and interact with your, integrate third-party software, and build a headless applications.
+The Web API documentation is divided into three guides: REST, GraphQL, and Getting Started.

 <Resources slots="heading, links"/>